 If available, a

-strwith a raw (intended for email administrators) response from the receiving MTA.
+strwith a raw (intended for email administrators) response from the receiving mail transfer agent.
 Otherwise

 None.
 Often includes SMTP response codes, but the exact format varies by ESP (and sometimes receiving MTA).